 What if I said you could make your own finishing powder out of food?
-Yes, that’s right!
 More specifically out of items you find in the baking and spice isle of your local grocer.
 This three ingredient make-up will leave your face looking, smelling, and even tasting good.

 Your skin is the largest organ of your body and has the ability to absorb everything you put on it.”Under the law,cosmetic products and ingredients do not need FDA premarket approval, with the exception of color additives.”
-This was sited from the FDA website that I will provide a link for if anyone is interested in reading further.
+This was sited from the FDA website.
+I have provided a link for anyone that is interested in reading further.
 Also, Huffington Post put out an article last year stating the average women puts about 515 synthetic chemicals on their body a day without even knowing.
 These are just some of the facts that are incredibly worrisome to me. this is why it is extremely important to eliminate the use of harmful chemicals, colors, fragrances, and preservatives found in most beauty and hygiene products.

 My rule of thumb is if you can’t or won’t eat it then you should not put it on your body.
 This is why I took myself to the kitchen to see what I could come up with!

 Making your own products is also eco-friendly.
 Some grocery stores have spices and flours in bulk.
-Bring your own reusable bags if you can.
-I also continue to use the same glass jar every time I make a batch so not having to throw out plastic every time I need new makeup reduces trash.
+Bring your own reusable bags or jars if you can.

 We all have a different yet beautiful complexions, due to this I can only provide the base of the recipe.
 As everyone’s measurements will be different, you will have to have fun and play with the amounts of the ingredients to match your skin.